Protections From Abuse (PFA)

 With offices in Harrisburg, Newport, the protection from abuse attorneys at Scaringi Law have more than 80 years of combined experience practicing divorce and family law in central Pennsylvania.
 We are compassionate and approachable lawyers who are dedicated to acting quickly on each client's behalf, especially in situations involving abuse or alleged abuse.

 The time to act is now.
-Please contact our law firm for a consultation.
+Please contact our law firm for a free consultation.

 Call now to Speak with a PFA Attorney

 Like a restraining order, a protection from abuse (PFA) order prohibits contact between an alleged abuser and the victim, along with any children involved.
 In some divorce situations, this means the defendant must leave the family home.
 It usually takes about 10 days for a hearing to take place after someone petitions for a PFA.
 If immediate help is necessary, the court will issue a temporary order or emergency protection from abuse (EPFA) order between the time the petition was filed and the hearing.
 A final protection from abuse order can last up to three years.